Back Pain Mystery Solved… It Was Lyme Disease

 Can Lyme disease cause back pain?

-Why doesn’t Lyme disease back pain show on MRI?
+Why can Lyme disease back pain look normal on MRI?

-MRI detects structural damage.
-Lyme-related inflammation may not appear on imaging.
+MRI scans detect structural abnormalities.
+Lyme-related inflammation or neuropathic pain may not appear on routine imaging.

 Dr. Daniel Cameron, MD, MPH